 The Company operates in the oil and gas industry with a focus on Canada's heavy oil and carbonate-hosted bitumen deposits.
-As of December 31, 2018, the Company has a 100% interest in 56 oil sands leases located in the Peace River oil sands area, totaling 58,368 hectares.
-The Company owns 3 non-producing wells on these leases.
+As of December 31, 2019, the Company has a 100% interest in 51 oil sands leases, a partial interest in 2 oil sands leases, totaling 53,696 hectares and 2,560 hectares, respectively, all located in the Peace River oil sands area.
+In addition, the Company has a royalty interest in 5 oil sands leases and owns 3 non-producing wells.
 The Company also has a Metallic and Industrial Minerals Permit in Alberta, totaling 9,800 hectares.